darenmcc16/workout-app-client/README.md

 No longer going to the gym or need new workouts to push yourself.
 You can create a exercise plan that best fits you at Gym Hero.

-### 1. Working Prototype (do later)
+### 1. Working Prototype
-(Example) You can access a working prototype of the React app here: https://workout-app-client.vercel.app/ and Node app here: https://restaurant-finder-serv.herokuapp.com/
+You can access a working prototype of the React app here: https://workout-app-client.vercel.app/ and Node app here: https://gym-hero-thinkful.herokuapp.com/